slkrthika/blog/_posts/2018-04-10-bluebrain.md

 #### Visualization of results:
 #### RTNeuron
 RTNeuron is the primary application used by the BBP for visualisation of neural simulations.
 The software was developed internally by the BBP team.
 It is written in C++ and OpenGL.
 RTNeuron is ad-hoc software written specifically for neural simulations.
 RTNeuron takes the output from [Hodgkin-Huxley simulations](http://www.cs.cmu.edu/~dst/HHsim/) in NEURON and renders them in 3D.
 This allows researchers to watch as activation potentials propogate through a neuron and between neurons.
 The animations can be stopped, started and zoomed, thus letting researchers interact with the model.
 The visualisations are multi-scale, that is they can render individual neurons or a whole cortical column.

+## Blue Brain Project
+The Blue Brain Project is an attempt to reverse engineer the human brain and recreate it at the cellular level inside a computer simulation.
+The project was founded in May 2005 by Henry Markram at the EPFL in Lausanne, Switzerland.
+Goals of the project are to gain a complete understanding of the brain and to enable better and faster development of brain disease treatments.

+As of August 2012 the largest simulations are of mesocircuits containing around 100 cortical columns .
+Such simulations involve approximately 1 million neurons and 1 billion synapses.
+This is about the same scale as that of a honey bee brain.
+It is hoped that a rat brain neocortical simulation (~21 million neurons) will be achieved by the end of 2014.
+A full human brain simulation (86 billion neurons) should be possible by 2023 provided sufficient funding is received.

+#### Motivation
+As said above , there are 4 major motivations of the **Blue Brain Project** ...

+Four broad motivations behind the Blue Brain Project are:

+1.Brain disease treatments

+2.Scientific curiosity about consciousness and the human mind

+3.Integration of all neuroscientific research results worldwide

+4.Progress towards building thinking machines (bottom up approach)

+One in four people will suffer from one of around 560 brain diseases during their lifetime.
+Therefore it is important to have a good strategy for understanding these diseases and finding suitable treatments.
+The living brain is very difficult to study.
+A virtual model, however, makes direct observations possible.
+Experiments on models are also more efficient and limit the need for laboratory animals.
+The Blue Brain Project, by including molecular-level simulations, could be used to study the effect of new pharmaceutical compounds on virtual brains of any species, age, and stage of disease.

+Another aim of the Blue Brain Project is to provide a centrally coordinated resource for the 200,000 active neuroscientists in the world.
+Previously each researcher has focused on their own specialist field without the results being shared and easily available to all.
+The BBP hopes to build a bigger, better platform for neuroscientists to experiment on.
+The project is becoming a brain simulation facility that is accessible to all.